epicoon/lx-core/README.md

   #   require parameter 'routes' - map of the routes or 'path' - of file with map
   #   map of the routes - associative array:
   #     key - URL of the query (or regular expression if it starts with '~')
-  #     value - data for the object where the request is redirected
+  #     value - requested source data
   # - class
   #   require parameter 'name' - name of the router class
   #   the router is extended from [[lx\Router]]